Things to Do on a Budget This Summer in Colorado Springs

 Broadmoor Seven Falls

-Set in a natural box canyon, the Broadmoor Seven Falls is a series of seven cascading waterfalls and is perhaps at its most visually stunning when set against the glistening summer sunshine.
 Visitors can view the scenic wonder from either the top of a 224-step staircase or from the Eagle’s Nest viewing platform, which can be accessed via elevator.
-Throughout the canyon, there are several exhibits which form part of a guided audio tour.
-During summer evenings, the falls stay open until 10.30pm and are illuminated by colourful lighting.
-The attraction is free to visit.
+During summer evenings, the falls stay open until 10:30pm and are illuminated by colourful lighting.

-‘Pioneering the Field: Women in Mining’ exhibition
+“Pioneering the Field: Women in Mining” Exhibition

 Pikes Peak Pride